ubc-library-rc/intro-project-sites/content/gh-pages.md

 Before we begin, log in to Github.com and create a new repository to have it ready.
 The new repository should have a name that relates to your site.

-1) From terminal, navigate into the site folder that you set up locally.
+1) From your terminal (the unix shell), navigate into the site folder that you set up locally.
 Replace "your-site-folder-name" with the name of your Jekyll site folder.

 Input
 {: .label .label-green}